 I live in Edinburgh, always have done – well, except for a few years when I was forced to live in Livingston during the early part of my teaching career – and couldn’t be happier.
 It’s a beautiful, exciting city and I love wandering about, still finding places new to me.

 Aside from sailing and wandering the streets of Edinburgh, I nearly always have a camera with me when I’m out and about or away sailing on Jess, and have a keen interest in all things to do with photography.
-My other passion is music and I play guitar, ukulele, cajón (badly) and keyboard using one finger and note stickers on each key.
+My other passion is music and I play guitar, ukulele, cajón (badly) and keyboard using one finger and note stickers on each key and recently bought a mandolin.
 There’s always a ukulele or guitar on board Jess.

 I write another blog – if you are interested in seeing more of my photography or reading about some of the great walks and pubs around Edinburgh as well as my other holiday and Guitar Retreat adventures.